AIDreamer/MuskToMars/README.md

 # MuskToMars

-This is Musk to Mars project.
-Bring Musk to Mars before he dies!!!
+This project is a visualization of Mars terrain after being terraformed.
+To view the project, simply download this project and open the file ```hexasphere/index2.html```